List of South Park characters: Stephen Stotch

 Stephen Willis Stotch is Butters Stotch's father and Linda Stotch's husband.
 He and his wife began appearing more frequently towards the end of the show's fourth season, in correlation with their son becoming a more significant character.
-His most prominent role as a couple with his wife occurred during the season five finale "Butters' Very Own Episode", where they had a deal with the issues of Stephen's extramarital homosexual affairs and adhering to their concocted story about their son being abducted when Linda mistakenly thought she had successfully murdered Butters.
+His most prominent role as a couple with his wife occurred during the season five finale "Butters' Very Own Episode", in which they had to deal with the issues of Stephen's extramarital homosexual affairs and adhering to their concocted story about their son being abducted when Linda mistakenly thought she had successfully murdered Butters.